 Pinks (also known as carnations or dianthus) are easy to grow and perfect for the front of borders or containers.
 The evergreen foliage makes good cuttings.

 Chrysanthemums make lovely cut flowers and produce vibrant booms throughout autumn.

-Makes a colourful summer show in borders.
-It also grows really well in containers.
+Dahlias make a colourful summer show in borders.
+They also grow really well in containers.
 Dahlia cuttings will help you build up new borders really quickly.

 A hardy shrub with flowers loved by insects.
-They smell lovely too!
-The cuttings root really easily.
-Rosemary is a great plant to take cuttings from.
-They root very easily, so you will have new plants in no time.
+Rosemary smells lovely too!
+The cuttings root really easily, so you will have new plants in no time.